myltik/azure-docs.ru-ru/articles/vs-azure-tools-docker-troubleshooting-docker-errors.md

       }
     ```

-1. Удалите в разделе publishOptions файла project.json следующие файлы, связанные с Docker:
+1. Remove the following files related to Docker from project.json in the publishOptions:

     ```
     "publishOptions": {